FunKey-Project/FunKey-Project.github.io/docs/user_manual/tutorials/hardware/flash_change_sd_card.md

 Using a standard **Phillips PH0 screwdriver**, remove the 2 screws on the back of your FunKey S.

+!!! warning
 	Be careful to use the correct screwdriver head size and type to prevent damaging the screws (do not use JIS screwdrivers!).
+	FunKey Project is not responsible for replacing damaged screws.

 ### **STEP 2 - Opening up the console** {.step-title}
 ![Pull up hinge first](/assets/images/disassembly/IMG_8848.jpg){.step-thumb}